saule1508/pgcluster/README.md

 2017-11-11 13:03:40: pid 721: LOG:  fork a new child process with pid: 784
 2017-11-11 13:03:40: pid 721: LOCATION:  pgpool_main.c:2554

-let's try the same but this time set pool_status to up/down stop pgpool, stop the master, this case remove the /tmp/pgpool_status --> same issue, failover does nothing because old primary = new primary
-So master = pg02, running
-   slave = pg01, running
-stop pgpool
-stop pg02
-in pool_status, set up down
-in this case nothing happens, pg02 is marked down and pg01 is up but slave
+To solve this issue, I have added logic to the entrypoint script of pgpool.
+It detects if the master (as seen in repmgr's repl_nodes table) is down and in this case it promotes the first standby.
+The old master is then marked down in pgpool_status.